Saga of Myth, Mystery and Misunderstanding

 The Culture of Silence and Superstitions

 As a part of silence culture, menstruation remains a taboo in our society.
 It forms a significant barrier that seizes support for healthy community practices.
 As menstruation is not openly discussed, a stigma revolves around women’s personal hygiene and discrimination against the gender blooms.
-Taboos that run along menstruation violate one’s right to bodily integrity, health, equality, privacy and freedom from in-humane treatment.
+Period myth violate one’s right to bodily integrity, health, equality, privacy, and freedom from in-humane treatment.
 A feeling of shame, embarrassment, and inferiority prevails as a result of the social control of a physiological phenomenon.
 Girls are known to avoid school, classes, physical activities, and outdoor games ever since menarche.

 In India, it is often believed that menstrual blood is dirty and polluting and purifying baths must follow the days a woman bleeds.
 Broom sticks, footwears, and neem leaves are left besides the menstruating woman, which shall prevent intrusion of evil spirits.
 Most of the survey studies conducted in India reveal a large group of women claiming a long list of prohibited activities.
 Holy or sacred places and activities are majorly avoided including entry to kitchen, temple, sleeping on bed, touching a holy book, attending a religious ceremony or wedding.
 Basil, a holy plant, once touched by a menstruating female dies immediately.
 Excessive consumption of sweets is believed to cause excess bleeding and sour food items must also be avoided.
 Other diet-related restrictions imposed include: consumption of curd, milk, jaggery, sugarcane, rice, brinjal, ghee, papaya, pickles, onion, and potatoes.